A Historical Activity and Experience

 Come along and walk the Trojaborg labyrinth – perhaps you will find your own magic experience!

-Discover the secret of the old Trojaborg labyrinths: You can learn more about them by reading the menu “History & Use” – “Trojaborg Labyrinths“, or by reading the displays “The History of the Labyrinths and Mazes” in the exhibition area at Labyrinthia (in Danish and English), or if you are a group of visitors by booking a lecture in advance (in Danish or English).
+Discover the secret of the old Trojaborg labyrinths: You can learn more about them by reading the menu “History & Use” – “Trojaborg Labyrinths“, or by reading the displays “The History of the Labyrinths and Mazes”, or read our new PowerPoint presentation on the screen in the exhibition area at Labyrinthia (in Danish and English), or if you are a group of visitors, you can book a lecture in advance (in Danish or English).

 Scroll down and read more about the construction of our Trojaborg labyrinth.